Yash-G/modelearth-codechat/README.md

 GitHub sync — develop a solution for how we can sync the PR to the vector DB.

 A good solution is to have the `file_path` in the metadata, right?

-So whenever the PR is merged, we will replace all vectors related to that file with the updated file vectors.
+Whenever a PR is merged, we replace all vectors related to that file with the updated file vectors.

-We are doing this in GitHub Actions, so chunking should be lightweight.
+We do the update with a GitHub Action in our webroot ([vector_sync.yml](https://github.com/ModelEarth/webroot/blob/main/.github/workflows/vector_sync.yml)), so chunking should be lightweight.

 For the initial load, we used Tree-sitter.
 But try to figure out that if the PR is a Python file, then we only build Tree-sitter Python and chunk it.
 Embedding would obviously be OpenAI’s small model since it's lightweight.